What Is Histrelin (Vantas®)?

 However, a major concern with desensitizing the GnRH receptor is that before the receptor becomes overwhelmed, it will be continuously activated for the first few weeks of treatment.
 This means that more testosterone will be produced than usual, and could potentially cause a short term surge in tumor growth, known as Tumor Flare Phenomenon.
 Risk of tumor flare can be decreased by taking an antiandrogen at the start of treatment with Vantas.

 What are the possible side effects of Vantas?

 Multiple clinical trials evaluated the safety and efficacy of Vantas.
 The most common side effects of Vantas in men include hot flashes, fatigue, urination problems, erectile dysfunction, constipation, breast enlargement, and shrinking of the testicles.
 Implant site reactions are also possible while receiving Vantas.
-This is not an exhaustive list of all potential side effects of Vantas.
+These are not all the possible side effects of Vantas.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Vantas.

 Things to note about Vantas

 Less common but more serious side effects can accompany Vantas including Tumor Flare Phenomenon, increased blood sugar, and difficulty locating or removing the implant.
 Additionally, Vantas may increase an individual’s risk of developing diabetes and cardiovascular complications, including an increased risk of heart attack, stroke, and sudden cardiac death.
 Individuals taking Vantas should be monitored for any cardiovascular concerns.
 Vantas may also cause a decrease in bone mineral density, leading to osteoporosis (thinning of the bones).